EmiliyanGospodinov/Sign-language-recognition/README.md

 After training, the model can achieve **98.2432%** accuracy on the test set.

-Our best model is stored in /trained_models/CNN_best.pt, it achieve same accuracy but also generalize best not only on our dataset but also on https://www.kaggle.com/grassknoted/asl-alphabet as well as https://www.kaggle.com/ayuraj/asl-dataset
+Our best model is stored under models/trained_models/CNN_best.pt, it achieve same accuracy but also generalize best not only on our dataset but also on https://www.kaggle.com/grassknoted/asl-alphabet as well as https://www.kaggle.com/ayuraj/asl-dataset